 “I wanted to say that there are several levels of understanding … that this is a message that seems very positive—it could be positive if the companies really act in the sense of changing climate change,” he added.

-This focus on the hypocrisy of companies that influence the environment is in part where the exhibition’s title derives from.
+This focus on the hypocrisy of companies that influence the environment is what inspired the exhibition’s title.
 The term “capitalocene” means “the idea that the global crises of our time are rooted in the Age of Capital,” the Neiman Center explained.

 Though critical of this Age of Capital, Toma does not see the environmental damage of corporations as insurmountable.